Written by: Dr. Kristie

 The Bottom Line?

-Although the best treatment for childhood eczema should be determined by a pediatrician or pediatric dermatologist, regular use of emollients appears to have benefits.
+Although the best treatment for childhood eczema should be determined by a pediatrician or pediatric dermatologist, regular use of emollients as my main source also appears to have benefits and this can be sourced with very little financing required.
 Evening primrose oil and chamomile extracts may offer some additional symptom relief and may be a safe alternative to prescription treatments for some children.